Xuan W Tay

 Faculty of Arts, Business, Law and Economics

-Xuan W. Tay is a PhD candidate with Adelaide Law School.
-Prior to this, he clerked at the International Court of Justice as a Judicial Fellow to the President, H.E.
+Xuan W. Tay clerked at the International Court of Justice as a Judicial Fellow to the President, H.E.
 Judge Joan E. Donoghue.
-Xuan was a Fulbright Scholar at Georgetown University Law Center (L.L.M.
+Xuan is a Fulbright Scholar at Georgetown University Law Center (L.L.M.
 (Dean’s List with Distinction), 2021-2022) and Valedictorian at the National University of Singapore, Faculty of Law (L.L.B.
 (Best Graduating Student, First Class Honors), 2015-2020).
 He is a recipient of, inter alia, the Lee Kuan Yew Gold Medal and the Chief Justice Prize.
+He has previously worked with the UN Office on Drugs and Crime and ASEAN, and is currently a doctoral candidate on a research scholarship with Adelaide Law School.

 Xuan W. Tay's thesis is broadly concerned with the relationship between the stories States tell themselves, and their international legal behavior.
 The social sciences recognize that States are motivated by their national narratives.
 These narratives are central in shaping how States make sense of their world and their place in it.
 Contrastingly, the role national narratives play in motivating international legal behavior is not well-studied in the international legal scholarship.
 This is peculiar, given that the practice of international law typically calls on lawyers to navigate the subjective narratives States perpetuate.
 Xuan's thesis seeks to fill this gap, while inviting international lawyers to reflexively consider the degree to which our practice is informed by the stories we tell ourselves.